 Caltrans (Figure 4).
-The results from more than 35 test sections were used for verification of the mechanistic primary response models (stresses, strains, and deflections) and for the calibration of the empirical performance (damage) models.
+The results from more for rehabilitation and reconstruction projects. than 35 test sections were used for verification of the mechanistic primary response models (stresses, strains, and deflections) and for the calibration of the empirical performance (damage) models.
 The HVS tests provided intensively instrumented results under controlled temperatures and loading on full-scale pavements, but have the limitation of only simulating slow traffic.